3liz/lizmap-documentation/source/publish/project_for_web.rst

 Configure your layers for the Web
 =================================

-In the window *Layer properties*, the *Metadata* tab allows you to configure a lot of information for Web Geographic Services:
+In the window *Layer properties*, the *QGIS Server* tab allows you to configure a lot of information for Web Geographic Services:

 * Provide a title, a description and keywords
 * Specify the attribution to respect the data license